MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  Returns a [COLORREF](http://msdn.microsoft.com/library/windows/desktop/dd183449) structure that contains the color of the insertion point.

 ### Remarks
- This member function emulates the functionality of the [LVM_GETINSERTMARKCOLOR](http://msdn.microsoft.com/library/windows/desktop/bb774947) message, as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function emulates the functionality of the [LVM_GETINSERTMARKCOLOR](http://msdn.microsoft.com/library/windows/desktop/bb774947) message, as described in the Windows SDK.

 ##  <a name="clistctrl__getinsertmarkrect"></a>  CListCtrl::GetInsertMarkRect
  Retrieves the rectangle that bounds the insertion point.